ConduitIO/conduit/docs/architecture-decision-records/20220121-conduit-plugin-architecture.md

 code.

 Alongside the proto files, the repository contains helper structs and methods that hide the gRPC implementation from the user without changing any semantics.
-No other code needs to know that the communication happens through gRPC (i.e. neither Conduit nor the plugin SDK).
+The plugin SDK does not need to know that the communication happens through gRPC.

 There are 3 gRPC services that a plugin needs to implement - `SourcePlugin`, `DestinationPlugin` and `SpecifierPlugin`.
 Notice that request/response messages are defined in a very verbose way to give us the ability to adapt them in the